 This post may contain affiliate links.
 Please read our disclosure policy.

-Watch the Kimchi Fried Recipe Video Below!
+Watch the Kimchi Fried Recipe Video!

 Table of Contents

 - rice – I prefer long grain white rice for Kimchi Fried Rice (and fried rice in general!) due to the lower moisture content but you can substitute with another white rice, if needed.
+Do not use freshly steamed rice!
+The rice should be dried out in the fridge overnight to reduce moisture in the rice.
+Too much moisture in the rice will make your fried rice soggy and mushy!
+If you love fried rice, make my Chicken Fried Rice or Shrimp Fried Rice!

-- If you can’t buy it pre-sliced and want to slice it at home, I recommend you freeze the pork belly for 10 minutes before slicing.
+- pork belly thinly sliced – I buy pre-sliced pork belly at my local Korean grocery (H Mart).
+Ask your butcher to slice it for you.
+If you want to slice it at home, I recommend you freeze the pork belly for 10 minutes before slicing.
 It’ll make the slicing a lot easier.

-- I’ve also used bacon, spam, or Chinese sausage (lap cheong).
+- You can also substitute with pork shoulder/butt.
+I’ve also used bacon, spam, or Chinese sausage (lap cheong).

 - Traditionally, you should make Kimchi Fried Rice with “old” kimchi – aged kimchi is more fermented, which makes the kimchi softer, more sour, and there is more Kimchi “juice”.